-Anderson, Yelich win batting titles; Alfonso home run crown
+MLB finishes with 6,776 homers, 11% above previous record

+The big league batting average rose four percentage points .252, a year after dropping to its lowest level since 1972, the season before the American League adopted the designated hitter.

-NEW YORK (AP) — Tim Anderson became only the third Chicago White Sox player to win an American League batting title and injured Milwaukee star Christian Yelich wound up as the National League’s first repeat champion in two decades.
+Tim Anderson became only the third Chicago White Sox player to win an AL batting title and injured Milwaukee star Christian Yelich wound up as the National League’s first repeat champion in two decades.

-Anderson went 0 for 2 Sunday and finished at .335, eight points ahead of the New York Yankees’ DJ LeMahieu.
+Anderson went 0 for 2 Sunday and finished at .335, eight points ahead of the Yankees’ DJ LeMahieu.
 Anderson joined Luke Appling (1936, ’43) and Frank Thomas (’97) as White Sox batting champions.

+“It’s such a huge accomplishment,” said the 26-year-old Anderson, who hit .240 last year.
+“To think where I was when I first came here to where it is now.
+I just came in and continued to work.
+It’s such an unbelievable moment for me.”

 Yelich wound up at .3292, just ahead of Arizona’s Ketel Marte’s .3286, as neither made it to the season’s final weekend.
 Yelich’s season ended when he broke his right kneecap by fouling a pitch of it on Sept.
 10. Marte has not played since Sept.
 17 due to lower back inflammation.